-Our work includes the surveillance and reporting of drinking-water quality, scientific advice on health and environment public policy, research on water quality issues related to drinking water and recreational waters and information systems management.
+Our work includes the surveillance and reporting of drinking-water quality, scientific advice on health and environment public policy, research on water quality issues related to groundwater, drinking water and recreational waters and information systems management.

 Our experts also work with other organisations in the Centre for Integrated Biowaste Research (external link) (external link) (CIBR) on the sustainable management of the biowaste component among the approximately 3.2 million tonnes of waste sent to landfills in New Zealand each year.

 Groundwater quality and management

 Through an in-depth, research driven understanding of groundwater contamination processes, our team of groundwater scientists helps clients to identify and address issues associated with landuse intensification and its effects on groundwater quality.
 We also design tools for water managers to enable them to assess, predict and minimise the impacts of land use, and landuse changes, on groundwater quality.

 We also undertake a national assessment of pesticide in groundwater, mainly on behalf of regional and district councils.
 We also undertake more general, ‘on-request’ assessments of regional groundwater quality for councils.

 ESR's water scientists can identify a range of waterborne pathogens within a water sample and can link the bacteria to those found in another source such as cattle, sheep or poultry.
 Using sequencing facilities on-site we can determine the complete picture of microbes present in a water sample and the impact of activities, such as discharges, on the health of the microbial community present.